 enata & Eugene Roman purchased 40 acres of land in 2000, which is now Rosewood Estates Winery & Meadery.
-Their goal was to start a small-batch Rench terroir.
+Their goal was to start a small-batch artisanal winery and meadery.
+This property is located on prime Beamsville Bench terroir.
 Today 15 acres make up the planted vineyard; the apiary, pond, winery & production facility and forested area complete the estate.

-he Estate Vineyard, named Renaceau, was planted in 2003 with vinifera grapes : Cabernet Franc, Merlot, Pinot Noir, Chardonnay, Riesling, and Semillon.
+he Estate Vineyard, named Renaceau, was planted in 2003 with vinifera grapes: Cabernet Franc, Merlot, Pinot Noir, Chardonnay, Riesling, and Semillon.
 A second vineyard was planted in 2007 on the Jordan bench.
 Small batch, terroir driven, delicious wines are produced on the estate for all to enjoy.